Tetrahydroberberine oxidase

 This enzyme belongs to the family known as oxidoreductases, in this instance the CH-CH moiety acts as the electron donor with oxygen acting as the electron acceptor.
 The systematic name of this enzyme is (S)-tetrahydroberberine:oxygen oxidoreductase; but it is also known as (S)-THB oxidase, tetrahydroberberine oxidase, and decreasingly, as (S)-tetrahydroprotoberberine oxidase.

+Other quaternary benzylisoquinoline alkaloids can be produced by this enzyme, provided that their precursor has (S} configuration at the centre next to the nitrogen.
+For example, (S)-isocorypalmine is oxidised to columbamine; tetrahydropalmatine to palmatine, and tetrahydropapaverine to papaverine.